JesseJonesJr/reqres-api-testing/README.md

 ---

-> This project is part of my QA engineering portfolio and represents foundational knowledge in API testing using Postman.
+## Disclaimer
+This is an educational portfolio project and does not represent production-level testing.
+The [Reqres API](https://reqres.in) is a public demo API provided for practicing API testing.